taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 The Arduino Fio uses ATmega328, according to the [[Sparkfun page|https://www.sparkfun.com/products/10116]] and this [[Arduino list|http://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems]].

 The [[arduino.cc website|http://arduino.cc/]] has well recommended guides and help.
-For history  orientation see[[en.wikipedia on Arduino|http://en.wikipedia.org/wiki/Arduino]].
+For history  orientation see [[en.wikipedia on Arduino|http://en.wikipedia.org/wiki/Arduino]].

-*Miscellaneous (here superfluous) alternatives may include system reconfiguration via the microSD card and wireless programming over an optional pair of XBee radios...*
+*Miscellaneous (extraneous and superfluous) alternatives may include system reconfiguration via the microSD card and wireless programming over an optional pair of XBee radios...*